lindnjoe/Sovoron_klipper/README.md

-# Klipper Klipper AFC & OpenAMS Integration Guide
+# Klipper StealthChanger AFC & OpenAMS Integration Guide

 This repository packages the firmware modules, configuration, and macros required to run Klipper printers with both the Automatic Filament Changer (AFC) and the OpenAMS multi-spool management system.
 It combines the upstream `klipper_openams` Python extension with a complete Klipper configuration tailored for dual OpenAMS units feeding an AFC-based toolchanger.